Futtocks End

-Futtocks End is a British comedy film released in 1970, directed by Bob Kellett and written by Ronnie Barker.
+Futtocks End is a 1970 British comedy short film directed by Bob Kellett and starring Ronnie Barker, Michael Hordern, Roger Livesey and Julian Orchard.
+It was written by Barker.
 Almost entirely without dialogue, the film includes a musical score, sound effects and incoherent mutterings.

+Plot

-The story revolves around a weekend gathering at the decaying country home of the eccentric and lewd Sir Giles Futtock (Ronnie Barker) and the series of saucy mishaps between the staff and his guests.
+The story revolves around a weekend gathering at the decaying country home of the eccentric and lewd Sir Giles Futtock and the series of saucy mishaps between the staff and his guests.